darshilll/Cravee/README.md

 # Cravee - Food Recipe Web App🍕🧑‍🍳

 Cravee is a delightful food recipe web application built with React.js and Tailwind CSS, enriched with data fetched from the Spoonacular Recipe and Food API.
-Users can explore a variety of popular dishes, access detailed recipe instructions, and view ingredients effortlessly.
+Users can explore a variety of popular dishes, access detailed recipe instructions, and view ingredients effortlessly on any device thanks to its full responsiveness.

 ## 🔍Features